 Fill a little bowl with a small amount of vinegar, then dip a toothbrush in it.
 Scrub the crab shells with the toothbrush for a few minutes.
 To clean the vinegar off, wash the shell with water and soap.

-Don’t soak shells in vinegar because shells are made from calcium carbonate.
-The shells will get fully dissolved in the vinegar.
+Don’t soak shells in vinegar 0 shells are made from calcium carbonate.
+They will get fully dissolved in the vinegar if you’re not careful!

 How to Clean Crab Shells with Hydrogen Peroxide